 "The virus has a lipid coating on the outside which is a fat," said Iovino.
 "What happens is by simply using the soap, it dissolves that fat layer and kills the virus."

-2. What are the least effective ways to prevent the spread of the virus?
+2. Are masks effective in preventing the spread of the virus?

 3. Are there certain disinfectants that are more effective than others against coronavirus?